belexos/hookney/README.md

 // => config === { a: 1, b: "str", c: 1 }
 ```

-### Load JSON object from file and resolve references.
+### Load JSON object from a file and resolve references.
 JSON file may contain comments.

 ```js
 // Synchronous